 - Carefully stir in cashew paste or cashew butter to make the chicken curry creamy.
 Cook chicken curry in Saute mode, stirring occasionally, until desired consistency.

 - Press Cancel and transfer the chicken to a serving dish.
-Garnish the Instant Pot curry chicken with cilantro.
+Garnish the pressure cooker curry chicken with cilantro.
 Serve with white rice, brown rice, naan, or cauliflower rice.

 To make this recipe on the stovetop: